klaytn/klaytn-docs/docs/node/service-chain/references/upgrade-and-hard-fork.md

-Klaytn and its ServiceChain has constantly released new versions in order to introduce new features, fix bugs, and support hard forks.
+Klaytn and its ServiceChain have constantly released new versions to develop new features and bug fixes.
-This page shows guides to upgrade ServiceChain binary and activate hard fork in the ServiceChain.
+This page shows guides to upgrade ServiceChain binaries and activate hard forks for your ServiceChain.

 # Upgrade <a id="upgrade"></a>